ANG13T/DroneXtract/README.md

 ### Flight and Integrity Analysis
 The flight and integrity analysis tool iterates through all the telemetry values the drone logged during its flight.
 Once the values are collected, it calculates the maximum variance assumed by the value and checks for suspicious data gaps.
-This tool can be used to check for anomalous data or any file corruption that may have taken place/
+This tool can be used to check for anomalous data or any file corruption that may have taken place.

 <img alt="DroneXtract logo" height="300" src="https://github.com/ANG13T/DroneXtract/blob/main/assets/demo-4.png">